isiahmeadows/mithril.js/vnode-structure.md

 If you're confused about all the various bit hacks here and they all look like some alien language, check out [this page](bitwise.md) for a brief overview.
 It's not too complicated, I promise!

+### Why this complicated mess?

+Well, it comes to three things: memory usage, GC churn, and CPU performance.
+I'm not writing a simple theoretical toy, but a literal UI engine.
+It's built closer to a game physics engine crossed with a VM, so it's near-zero overhead.

 ## Hyperscript vnode structure

 The vnodes are arranged as objects to allow engines to optimize for a single type map.